Septic Tank Operation

 How a septic tank works and why it's important to have them cleaned periodically!

 We see it time and time again.
-Someone will will open the lid of a septic tank and be alarmed to see that the tank is nearly full, but not overflowing.
-Even if they aren't experiencing any issues in the house, they will call us in a panic requesting that the tank needs to be pumped ASAP because it's full.
+Someone will will open the lid of their septic tank and be alarmed to see that the tank is "full".
+Even if they aren't experiencing any issues in the house, they will call us in a panic requesting that the tank needs to be pumped ASAP because it looks full.
 When in reality, this is normal.
 It's the operating level of the tank (PICTURED BELOW).
 It's always nearly full, because the drain pipe for the tank sits near the top of the tank.
 The purpose of a septic tank isn't to trap and retain all the waste water you generate.
-It's to separate the incoming liquids and solids.
+It's job is to separate the incoming liquids and solids.
 Trapping the solids in the tank, while allowing the liquid to pass through the tank to the leach field.
-The leach field is constantly taking water from the tank and absorbs it through the dirt, back into the ground.
-BUT!
-If you do have an overflowing septic tank, there are a few reasons that could be causing this and will need further diagnosing.
-If the tank can't drain, then the water has nowhere to go except out the top, or worst case, backing up into the house.
-Pumping out an overflowing septic tank is only a temporary fix that usually lasts less than a week in most cases.
-Long enough for the tank to refill from daily water usage.
+The leach field is constantly taking water from the tank and puts it back into the ground, BUT!!!
+If you do have an overflowing septic tank, there are a few things that could be causing this and will need further diagnosing.
+If the tank isn't draining out to the leach field, then the water has nowhere to go except out the top, or worst case, backing up into the house.
+Pumping out an overflowing septic tank is only a temporary fix in many cases.
 And unless the problem is diagnosed and corrected the tank will keep overflowing.